Mother Of Toddler Who Died In Her Car Seat Speaks Out About The Unthinkable Tragedy

 “Positional asphyxia is when the baby’s sleeping position prevents him or her from breathing adequately.
 When a car seat is in the car, it’s reclined at 45 degrees.
 This allows the baby’s head and neck to rest backwards so that it’s not slumped forward and blocking the airway.”

 Car seats are meant to secure a child’s safety and comfort.
-Most parent’s are likely unaware of the dangers that they can cause if not positioned properly.
+Most parents are likely unaware of the dangers that they can cause if not positioned properly.
 The straps of the car seat should be properly tightened, allowing the child’s head to remain erect even while they sleep.
 Parents should know that car seats are built primarily for vehicle seats which allow them to slant backwards in the position they are intended.
 Even when positioned properly, it is not recommended that a child ever be left unattended while sleeping in a car seat.

 Years after the crushing loss of Mia, Smith is honoring her young daughter by ensuring no other parents needlessly lose a child in this manner.
 She hopes that her heartbreaking story will help educate others about the dangers of car seats and how quickly and quietly this tragedy can happen.